 Singing To the World For Free

 For most choirs, financing is quite a thing of bother.
 Choral groups usually greatly depend on sponsors to finance their operations.
 However, singing to the world of their existence and greatness, with the use of the Internet, offers them minimal costing to almost nothing.
-Posts of enthusiasts easily spread like a raging fire giving life to a choir’s existence.
+Posts of enthusiasts easily spread like a raging fire giving life to the choir.

 The Art in Music